d4n3sh/thedaneshproject/content/posts/2008-11-05-3-more-days-till-fossmy-2008.md

 ---
 3 more days to go for FOSS.my 2008.

 Have you registered?
-If not, you&#8217;re in luck.
+If not, you're in luck.
 The early bird registration has been extended till this Thursday. <a href="http://foss.my/register/" target="_blank">Make sure to register</a>.

 To register;